githubEdit

 Connecting to the Service

-Register on the AMLBot service, log into your personal account, and generate an ID and key for module authorization.
+Register on the AMLBotarrow-up-right service, log in to your personal account, and generate an ID and key for module authorization.

-Enter these keys in the corresponding fields in the module settings and save the data.
+Enter the generated keys in the corresponding fields in the module settings and save the data.

 General Settings

-Risk if API is not working — the desired risk value (from 0 to 100) that will be assigned to the check result if no response is received from the service API.
-The value must be higher than the value set in the "Critical risk level for address/hash" fields.
+Risk if API doesn't work — the desired risk value (from 0 to 100) that will be assigned to the verification result if no response is received from the API service.
+The value must be higher than the value set in the "Critical Risk Level for Address/TxID" fields.

-Critical risk level for address/hashmandatory to specify a value (from 0 to 100), above which the module will report a risk for requests in the "Requests" section (before configuring this section, we recommend consulting with the manager of the chosen AML service regarding risk level settings).
+Critical Risk Level for Address/TxIDmust specify a value (from 0 to 100) above which the module will report a risk for applications in the "Orders" section (before configuring this section, we recommend consulting the manager of the chosen AML service regarding risk level settings).

-Waiting time for check result (sec, max 25-30 sec) — the time to wait for a response from the service after sending data for verification (it is recommended to set a value between 15 and 28).
+Waiting Time for Verification Result (sec, max 25-30 sec) — the time to wait for a response from the service after sending data for verification (it is recommended to set a value between 15 and 28).

-Script timeout (sec) — the time during which the site waits for a response from the AML service.
+Script Timeout (sec) — the time during which the site waits for a response from the AML service.
 If no response is received within the specified time, the site will continue its operation without an answer.
 If the time is not set or is equal to 0, the standard timeout of 20 seconds applies.
-There is no universal timeout value, as it depends on the speed of the specific service.
+There is no universal timeout value as it depends on the specific service's speed.

-Check categories — setting risk levels for various categories.
-Consult with the service you are connecting to for assistance with fine-tuning categories (note that each module has its own set of categories for configuration).
+Verification Categories — setting risk levels for various categories.
+Request assistance from the service you are connecting to for fine-tuning the categories (note that each module has its own set of categories for configuration).

 Manual Checks